maximgurin/verifica/README.md

 - Framework and database agnostic
 - Scalable.
 Start from 10, grow to 10M records in the database while having the same authorization architecture
-- Supports any type of actor in your application.
+- Supports any actor in your application.
 Traditional `current_user`, external service, API client, you name it
 - No global state.
 Only local, immutable objects
 - Plain old Ruby, zero dependencies, no magic